 Template fields are reusable named values (like "Disclaimer" or "About Us") that you can reference across any custom text or custom image component.
 Edit the field once and every template using it stays in sync.

 To create or pick one, drag a Template Field component (Custom Text or Custom Image) from the sidebar.
 You'll get a picker that lets you create a new field or link an existing one.
-Manage the full list under the Template Fields page in the overview editor.
+Manage the full list under the Template Fields page in the template editor.

 Per-client values live under Office > Notes.
 When you're editing a specific client's values (instead of the template structure itself), go to Office > Notes — the Template Fields panel there shows every field for the client with inline editing and a per-field edit history.
 See the Template Fields article for details.